 CalEEMod allows the user to input mitigation measures such as watering the construction area to limit fugitive dust.
 Mitigation measures that were input into CalEEMod allow for certain reduction credits and result in a decrease of pollutant emissions.
 Reduction credits are based upon studies developed by CARB, SCAQMD, and other air quality management districts throughout California, and were programmed within CalEEMod.
 As indicated in Table 5.2-5, CalEEMod calculates the reduction associated with recommended mitigation measures.

-As depicted in Table 5.2-5, construction emissions would be less than significant without implementation of Mitigation Measure AQ-1.
-Implementation of standard SCAQMD measures (ensured through Mitigation Measure AQ-1) would further reduce these emissions.
+As depicted in Table 5.2-5, construction emissions would be less than significant with implementation of Mitigation Measure AQ-1.
 Thus, construction-related air emissions would be less than significant.

 Long-Term Operational Emissions